winglang/wing/docs/docs/04-standard-library/fs/api-reference.md

 - *Type:* <a href="#@winglang/sdk.std.Json">Json</a>

-The YANL objects to be dumped.
+The YAML objects to be dumped.

 ---